ocean-tracking-network/node-manager-training/_episodes/10_The Push.md

 # Detections - Create Detection Extracts Notebook

 During the Push process, any new detection matches that are made are noted in the `obis.detection_extracts_list` table of your Node.
 These entries will have several pieces of useful information:
-- detection_extract: this contains the project code, year, and type of extract that needs to be created.
+- `detection_extract`: this contains the project code, year, and type of extract that needs to be created.
     * ex: `ABC,2022,t` will suggest that project ABC needs the extract `matched to animals 2022` (tracker format) created.
-- git_issue_link: the issue in which these detection matches were impacted
+- `git_issue_link`: the issue in which these detection matches were impacted
-- push_date: the date of the Push when this extract will have to be made
+- `push_date`: the date of the Push when this extract will have to be made

 Using these fields, the `detections-create detection extracts` notebook can determine which extracts need to be created for each push.